 This is one of my favorite meals to make for my boys.
 For me, one of my true joys is making them a meal that has them leaving the dinner table full & happy.

-Now I’m going to be honest and give what is possibly be an unpopular opinion-I really don’t use my crock-pot often.
+Now I’m going, to be honest and give what is possibly an unpopular opinion-I really don’t use my crock pot often.
 Even in the cooler months.
-Not sure if it’s just that I forget that I even have one or maybe I’m not a big fan of the way some meat turns out after cooking.
-But there is one meat that I cook that I almost always pull out the underused crock pot for and that is pork.
-It only takes a few ingredients to get this tender roast that practically makes it’s own gravy.
-Let’s get started.
+Not sure if it’s just that I forget that I even have one or maybe I’m not a big fan of the way some meat turns out after cooking but there is one meat that I almost always pull out the underused crock pot for and that is pork.
+This crock pot ranch pork roast only takes a few ingredients to get this tender roast that practically makes its own gravy.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!